Asynchronous communication and asynchronous learning refer to communication that does not happen simultaneously or in real time.

 Some key benefits asynchronous communication provides include:

-• Flexibility – People can work at the times most convenient and productive for them without having to coordinate schedules.
+- Flexibility – People can work at the most convenient and productive times without coordinating schedules.
 This improves work-life balance.

-• Asynchronous communication – equal opportunity for all voices to be heard, not just the in the room.
+- Asynchronous communication – equal opportunity for all voices to be heard, not just the ones in the room.

-• Productivity – Reduces unnecessary meetings enables people to focus on deep work without constant interruptions.
+- Productivity – Reduces unnecessary meetings and enables people to focus on deep work without constant interruptions.

 5 Ways To Use Asynchronous Communication Effectively

-2. Create discussion boards that allow conversations to unfold over time.
-Enourage responses and input from members.
+- Create discussion boards that allow conversations to unfold over time.
+Encourage responses and input from members.

 Getting Started with As Communication